formal-land/rocq-of-noir/README.md

 # ◼️🐓 coq-of-noir

 Noir is a Domain Specific Language for SNARK proving systems.
-With `coq-of-noir` we provide an **affordable way to formally verify smart contracts written in Noir**.
-We rely on the well-known proof assistant [Coq](https://coq.inria.fr/) for the verification work.
+With `coq-of-noir`, we provide an **affordable way to formally verify smart contracts written in Noir**.
+We rely on the well-known proof assistant [Coq](https://coq.inria.fr/) for the verification work as well proof techniques developed for [coq-of-rust](https://github.com/formal-land/coq-of-rust) and [coq-of-solidity](https://github.com/formal-land/coq-of-solidity).

 ## Status